 Everybody’s had the experience.
 You’re sitting down to dinner with your family, or just finally relaxing with some Netflix after a long day at work.
-The phone rings, and it’s a telemarketing call from a call centre and somebody is trying to sell you insurance.
+The phone rings, and it’s a telemarketing call from an outbound call centre and somebody is trying to sell you insurance.
 You slam the phone down and sigh deeply.

 Nobody likes telemarketers.
 Thanks to years of intrusive and pushy telemarketing calls they have received the stigma of being a nuisance to society.
 But what if we were to tell you that there is a modern version of telemarketing that doesn’t seek to interrupt your day?
 Instead it looks to open a genuine conversation between a business and a potential client.

 Keep reading to find out how a new iteration of outbound telemarketing has shed the stigma of the call centre cold call!

 Good outbound telemarketing doesn’t feel like the traditional telemarketing call.

 There is a clear difference between a good telemarketing call and a bad one: the former makes you feel like you’re being sold something, while the latter feels like a well-constructed sales conversation.
 Instead of inundating the prospect with information about your deals or products, you listen, engage and openly converse with them, learning more about their lives and what they may be looking for.
 The initial sense of discomfort that the telemarketing prospect might feel when being on the receiving end of a telemarketing call isn’t there.
 Even if they’re not interested in your company, product or service, they won’t feel disrespected and interrupted by an intrusive call.

 It’s not just about making a sale — it’s about addressing the customer’s needs.